vishal-rana-codezeros/file-uploading/README.md

     * You need to send the file in form-data under the name file.

 ## Response parameters:
-    * Code - corredponding code to the request
+    * code - corredponding code to the request
-    * Message - Corresponding message to the request
+    * message - Corresponding message to the request
-    * Url - The url of your uploaded video
+    * url - The url of your uploaded video

 NOTE: if you get internal server error please try after  5 or 10 minutes, or check the file extension is as per the allowed extension or not.